Austrian chancellor threatens lockdown for unvaccinated – KION546

 Austrian chancellor threatens lockdown for unvaccinated

 VIENNA (AP) — Austria’s chancellor has warned that unvaccinated people could face new lockdown restrictions if coronavirus case numbers continue to rise.
-The news came after a meeting between Alexander Schallenberg and state-level leaders to discuss their plans to respond to rapidly increasing case numbers.
-Schallenberg said that if the number of COVID patients in Austria’s intensive-care units reaches 500, entrance into businesses such as restaurants and hotels will be limited to those who are vaccinated or recovered from the virus.
-If the number of ICU patients reaches 600 — or one-third of the country’s total ICU capacity — the government plans to impose lockdown restrictions on unvaccinated people.
+The news came after a meeting Friday evening between Chancellor Alexander Schallenberg and state-level leaders to discuss their plans to respond to rapidly increasing case numbers.
+Schallenberg said that entry into businesses such as restaurants and hotels will be limited to those who are vaccinated or recovered from the virus if the number of COVID-19 patients in Austria’s intensive care units reaches 500.
+The government plans to impose lockdown restrictions on unvaccinated people if the number of ICU patients reaches 600.
+That represents one-third of the country’s total ICU capacity.